 When you are drafting an advertisement, in order to grab your customers’ attention, it is best to keep artwork simple and clean with a brand that clearly represents you.
-Consider the following:

-Call to action
+Offer and Call to Action

 This seems like common sense right?
 You would not believe how many jobs we get through that have essential text missing!
-Don’t forget:

 And if applicable:

-Expiry date of the offer
+- Expiry date of the offer

-Date of the event
+- Date of the event

-How to book
+- How to book

-Where to go for further information or to view terms and conditions
+- Where to go for further information or to view terms and conditions

 Once you are ready to print, read your advertisement again and ask yourself; if you knew absolutely nothing about your business, would you understand exactly what is being sold after reading the advertisement?

 If you need help simplifying your advertising message, contact us to speak with our in-house graphic designer.
 They can also help you with setting up brand guidelines to ensure that your marketing messages are always professional, polished and consistent.